PauSabatesC/ConnNet/docs/dev_guide.md

     - facade pattern: in order to pass socket interface to library.
     - adapter pattern: used to mock sealed libraries from microsoft(like System.Net.Sockets)
 	- strategy pattern(fot different read variations)
+	- observer pattern(for receiving update when server reads data)//not used yet, and implementation with locks for multithreading instead is used

 ---